 1. Choose A Web Hosting Plan

 To get started, you will need to choose a web hosting plan.
 SiteGround offers 3 plans to choose from.

 The Startup Plan: This plan allows you to host one website up to 10,000 unique visitors a month.
 Includes 10GB storage, unlimited email accounts, a free Let’s Encrypt SSL certificate, free CDN, and 24/7 phone or chat support.
 This web hosting plan is perfect for beginner bloggers or small websites.

-The GrowBig Plan: This plan allows you to host multiple websites up to 25,000 unique visitors a month.
+The GrowBig Plan: This plan allows you to host multiple websites of up to 25,000 unique visitors a month.
 Includes 20 GB storage, unlimited email accounts, free CDN, and a free Let’s Encrypt SSL certificate.
-Also includes extra premium features including SuperCacher, daily website backups up to 30 copies, 1-click system restore, 24/7 priority phone or chat support, and free website migration (if you already have a website on a different host).
-This web hosting plan is perfect for those who want to setup multiple websites or receive more than 10,000 visitors a month.
+It also includes extra premium features including SuperCacher, daily website backups up to 30 copies, 1-click system restore, 24/7 priority phone or chat support, and free website migration (if you already have a website on a different host).
+This web hosting plan is perfect for those who want to set up multiple websites or receive more than 10,000 visitors a month.

 The GoGeek Plan: This plan allows you to host multiple websites or e-commerce stores up to 100,000 unique visitors a month.
 Includes all the premium features of the previous 2 plans plus 30GB of storage, 1-click WordPress Staging (allows you to clone your website to make changes without them being live until you are ready for them to be) and PCI compliance (provides an extra layer of security for accepting credit card payments online).
 This web hosting plan is perfect for high traffic websites, online shops, or websites with lots of resources.